MattSturgeon/com.valvesoftware.Steam.Utility.steamtinkerlaunch/README.md

 2. Open the terminal.

-3. Run `git clone https://github.com/HanPrower/com.valvesoftware.Steam.Utility.steamtinkerlaunch` in the terminal.
+3. Run `git clone https://github.com/HanPrower/com.valvesoftware.Steam.Utility.steamtinkerlaunch` in the terminal and navigate in to the directory.

+4. This bit is a bit scary... currently (30th May, 2022) we're waiting on a feature to make it upstream which is necessary to test this properly, so I've bundled that runtime in `flatpak/com.valvesoftware.Steam.flatpak`.
+Anything could technically be in this runtime, this is scary!
+You should never trust random files from the internet!!
+However, if you want to continue navigate in to the folder and run `flatpak --user com.valvesoftware.Steam.flatpak`

+5. If you run `flatpak list` you should see Steam from a test branch, and `steam-origin` Origin.
+You can run it with `flatpak run --branch=test --arch=x86_64 --command=/app/bin/steam-wrapper --file-forwarding com.valvesoftware.Steam @@u %U @@`

-4. Run `chmod +x fp-build.sh`.
-This is a file that just automates some of the fiddle flatpak-builder bits.
+6. Navigate back out of the `flatpak` folder, and run `chmod +x fp-build.sh`.
+This is a file that just automates some of the fiddly flatpak-builder bits.
 Feel free to check the file first.

-5. Run `./fp-build.sh com.valvesoftware.Steam.Utility.steamtinkerlaunch.yml`.
+7. Run `./fp-build.sh com.valvesoftware.Steam.Utility.steamtinkerlaunch.yml`.
 You can safely ignore the Appstream check error.
 If the utility fails to install, you likely don't have Flathub added for your user specifically.
 Run `flatpak remote-add --user --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo` if that is the case.

-6. Run `flatpak list --user | grep steamtinkerlaunch` to double check that it is installed.
+8. Run `flatpak list --user | grep steamtinkerlaunch` to double check that it is installed.

-7. Open the Steam Flatpak.
+9. Open the Steam Flatpak.
 You can run it from the application menu or by running `flatpak run com.valvesoftware.Steam` in the terminal.

-8. Right click the game you want to test, then click "Properties".
-Afterwards select "Compatibilty" and check "Force the use of a specific compatibility tool" and select "Steam Tinker Launch".
+10. Right click the game you want to test, then click "Properties", select "Compatibilty", and check "Force the use of a specific compatibility tool" and select "Steam Tinker Launch" from the dropdown.

-9. Launch the game and you should see the steamtinkerlaunch menu.
+11. Launch the game and you should see the steamtinkerlaunch menu.
 Press "MAIN MENU" to look at the menu.

 # Sick of testing it?

 If you want to revert everything, do the following:

-1. Run `flatpak remove com.valvesoftware.Steam.Utility.steamtinkerlaunch`.
+1. Run `flatpak remove com.valvesoftware.Steam` and select the version from the `test` location.

 2. Click "Properties" on any game you enabled Steam Tinker Launch for, select "Compatibilty", and uncheck "Force the use of a specific compatibility tool".